Kingston Stockade District: Geography

 The Stockade District is parallelogram-shaped, with its boundaries defined as the rear property lines of lots on the far side of North Front Street on the north, Green Street on the west, Main Street on the south and Clinton Avenue on the east.
 Crown Street is entirely within the district, as are the intersecting segments of Fair, John and Wall streets.
 It also extends slightly along Frog Alley to take in the Lowe-Bogardus ruin and an interpretive exhibit with some of the original stockade at Frog Alley on the northwest corner.
 The total area is 32 acre.

 The district is split between residential and commercial use.
 The former dominates the western half of the district, while the commercial properties are on the east.
 The densely developed block of Wall Street between John and North Front streets has flat wooden roofs over its sidewalks, a distinctive touch not common in New York.
-The block of Wall to the south is dominated by the old county courthouse and the Old Dutch Church, whose cemetery and yard is the only significant green space in the district.
+The block of Wall to the south is dominated by the old county courthouse and the Old Dutch Church, whose cemetery and yard is apart from the Senate House State Park, the only significant green space in the district.
 There are also many parking lots between buildings in this area.

 To the north and east the neighborhoods are primarily commercial.
 The city's football stadium is a short distance to the west, where the neighborhood is residential, as it also is on the south.

 It is a short distance from the two major approaches to the city of Kingston from the west and the New York State Thruway.
 Washington Avenue is a block to the west.
 Both Interstate 587 and NY 28 end at Albany Avenue (NY 32) a short distance to the east.
 No major roads or streets go through the Stockade District.